OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:4

-But Judas Iscariot, one of his disciples who was going to betray him, said,
+However, Judas Iscariot, one of his disciples who intended to betray him, remarked,

 ## John 12:5